g-male/darin-portfolio/content/capturing/video/yota-for-kijiji.md

 postyear: "2022"
 contentdesc: video
 ---
 Back to school campaign promo for Kijiji Canada.
+Shot on the corner of Wiltshire, and Adrian ave, Toronto, 2022.
+Starring Yota Kayama.